calebwherry/calebwherry.github.io/_posts/2014-05-10-interviews-interview-questions.md

 > Question 2: Write code to traverse a Binary Tree by inorder, preorder, and postorder traversals.

 This one I knew easily and I think he gave it to me because I screwed up the previous question.
-I am not going to write out the answers here but link you to the code I wrote for a library to do this: <a href="https://github.com/calebwherry/Cpp-Libraries/blob/master/lib/DataStructures/BinaryTree.hpp" target="_blank">BinaryTree implementation</a>.
+I am not going to write out the answers here but link you to the code I wrote for a library to do this: [BinaryTree implementation](https://github.com/calebwherry/Cpp-Libraries/blob/master/lib/DataStructures/BinaryTree.hpp).

 > Question 3: Write a default constructor, custom constructor, destructor, copy constructor, and assignment operator for a given class with a character array as a private data member.